 Learn from kids how they persuade others to do what they want them to do.
 Don’t be shy to ask for favors.
 Social media allows you to get in touch with everyone, so there is no reason for you to deny.
 Reach out to the people.
 Most of them will surely help.

-In his post published in Harvard Business Review, Wayne Baker proposed that you need to come up with SMART request to get what you wanted.
-Your request should have following elements:
+In his post published in Harvard Business Review, Wayne Baker proposed that you need to come up with a SMART request to get what you wanted.
+Your request should have the following elements:

 S – it should be Specific

 A – it should be Action-oriented (something to do)

 R – your request should be Real and authentic

 You should have persistent approach; bring up the value and show your emotional attachment to the cause of the task.
 And it’s quite easy on social media; sometimes reposting gets you the desired results.